jordisr/poreover/README.md

 Pair decoding can run either on a single pair as in

-`poreover pair-decode data/1d2/read1.npy data/1d2/read2.npy --reverse_complement --basecaller poreover `
+`poreover pair-decode data/reads/read1.npy data/reads/read2.npy --reverse_complement --basecaller poreover `

-Or using a list of read pairs
+Or using a list of read pairs (provided probabilities have already been generated with a basecaller).

 `poreover pair-decode data/pairs.txt --reverse_complement --basecaller poreover`